-Central Karnataka Election Results 2018: BJP improves tally, leads in 25 seats
+Central Karnataka Election Results 2018: BJP poised to win 24 seats, Congress to be reduced to 12

-The BJP, which is all set to mark its return in Karnataka with a thumping win, has also improved its performance by many folds in the Central Karnataka region of the state.
-As per the latest trends of the 2018 Karnataka Assembly election results, BJP, which left no stone unturned to woo the voters during the entire poll campaign, is leading in 25 seats and has won one seat out of total 36 which are there in the region.
-It is followed by Congress which is leading in 10 seats whereas the JDS is leading in just one seat.
+Despite emerging as the single largest party, the BJP seems to fall agonisingly short of majority in the hotly contested Karnataka assembly elections.
+However, the saffron party has drastically improved its performance by many folds in the Central Karnataka region of the state.

+As per the latest trends of the 2018 Karnataka Assembly election results, BJP, which left no stone unturned to woo the voters during the entire poll campaign, has won 21 seats out of total 36 seats in the region and is leading in three other seats.
+It is followed by Congress which has won 11 seats and is leading in one other seat.
+JDS lost its deposits from the region as it failed to open its account in the region.

-Despite BJP leading in majority of the seats in the region, it is the Congress candidates who are currently leading in important seats like Davanagere (North), Davanagere (South) and Bellary.
+In a surprise turn of events, the Congress announced that it will extend support to the JD(S) in forming the next government in the southern state.
+Chief Minister Siddaramaiah told reporters after a meeting with central Congress leaders, including Gulam Nabi Azad, that the party will back the JD(S) in forming the government.
+However, it was not yet clear if the Congress would extend support from outside or be part of the new government.

+Presently, the Congress has won 43 of the 222 seats polling for which was held, while it is leading in 35 seats.
+The JD(S) has won 18 seats and its candidates are ahead of their rivals in 19 seats.
+If the number of seats the two parties have won and where they are leading is taken into account, they could together end up with 116 seats, four more than the magic figure of 112.
+On the other hand, the BJP has won 75 seats and is leading in 29, a total of 104.
+Two of the seats, RR Nagar and Jayanagar, will see repoll on May 28.

 The central Karnataka region, which shares its border with Kerala, has give the state a number of chief ministers including Kadilal Manjappa, S Nijalingappa, J H Patel, B S Yeddyurappa.
 The region also includes Coorg, that houses the grand Madikeri fort and the Abbi Falls.